Automatic Transmission Filter Buyer's Guide

 Burning Smell or Smoke

-As mentioned above, your transmission fluid plays a role in cooling your transmission.
-Logic would tell that without a properly flowing transmission fluid, your transmission will start to overheat.
-In worse cases, you may see actual smoke from your transmission or engine.
+Without a properly flowing transmission fluid, your transmission will start to overheat.
+If left unresolved, you may see actual smoke from your transmission or engine.
 Once this happens, have your vehicle checked right away.

 Difficulty Changing Gears